ajmalhinas/androidProjectTemplate/Readme.md

    2.1.
 Copy the FragmentTemplateUI from app and create the fragment StudentRegUI  and copy the layout fragmenttemplate_ui and create the layout for StudentRegUI The layout file named as studentreg_ui
         please note the naming convention for class file and layout file of the UI 2.2.
 Refactor the id other details in studentreg_ui: ItemRegUI->StudentRegUI, change MainActivity navigation to navigate to the this newly created fragment
+   2.3  Customize the template layout to match the attributes of a Student Index Number, First Name, Last Name, Address, Age